kylesadler/MedicalZooPytorch/medzoo/README.md

 #### [Ilias Papastatis](https://github.com/iliasprc "Git page"), [Sergios Karagianakos](https://github.com/SergiosKar "Git page") and  [Nikolas Adaloglou](https://www.linkedin.com/in/adaloglou17/ "LinkedIn page")

 ## License , citation and acknowledgements
 Please advice the **LICENSE.md** file.
-For usage of third party libraries and repositories please advise the respective distributed terms.
+For usage of third party medzoo.libraries and repositories please advise the respective distributed terms.
 It would be nice to cite the **original models and datasets**.
 If you want, you can also **cite this work** as:

 ```
 @MastersThesis{adaloglou2019MRIsegmentation,